j-a-dietrich/MassQueryLanguage4Mass2Motifs/README.md

 ## Installation

 This package is not available in pypi, but can be installed using pip.
-The original massql should not be installed in your environement.

 ```git clone https://github.com/j-a-dietrich/MassQueryLanguage4Mass2Motifs.git```
 ```cd MassQueryLanguage4Mass2Motifs```